Last updated on May 28, 2026

 For all things MTG Arena related, check out the MTG Arena subreddit.
 Draftsim’s own Discord Server is another place where all MTG formats are discussed, from Limited to Constructed.

-Historic is on MTG Arena to let you play with your favorite Alchemy and Standard decks once they rotate.
-It is also a place to play really powerful cards from non-Standard sets like Modern Horizons 1-3 and Lord of the Rings: Tales of Middle-earth.
+Historic exists to let you play with your favorite Alchemy and Standard decks once they rotate.
+It's also a place to play really powerful cards from non-Standard sets like Modern Horizons 1-3 and Lord of the Rings: Tales of Middle-earth.
 Many of Historic’s staple cards see play in Modern and Legacy, so Historic is the closest we have to these formats in Arena.

 If you play Arena, you have to have Arena Tutor by your side.
-It suggests your meta decks, tracks your collection, and gives you powerful insights on Drafts and Sealed play.
+It suggests your meta decks, tracks your collection, and gives you powerful insights on Draft and Sealed play.

-Thank you for reading this story folks, and see you on the flip side.
+Thank you for reading folks, and see you on the flip side.

 Follow Draftsim for awesome articles and set updates: